holdengreen/download_youtube_playlist/README.md

 Pytube recommends that audio and video streams are downloaded seperately.
 This is what I'm doing and at the end I use ffmpeg to merge the two files together before deleting the artifacts.

-The way I select the streams is really simple: whichever two streams at the largest (audio and video) are the winners.
+The way I select the streams is really simple: whichever two streams are the largest (audio and video) are the winners.

+A 'lock' file is created in each song directory to track invalid state.
+If a song/video directory is invalid it will be deleted and redownloaded.

+A finalized video directory should contain the files 'audio', 'main.mp4' or 'main.webm', 'thumbnail.ico', 'url' and potentially 'English (en).xml'.
+If it contains 'lock' then it will need to be redownloaded.